-- 34.1 Observe the work involved in the setting, hauling or running of Nets to ensure it is undertaken in accordance with all terms and conditions of the Contract and this Plan. - 34.2 Coordinate and perform the physical collection of biological samples for DNA analysis (or other projects). - 34.3 Identify shark species taken in Net catches (cross-referencing with ID manual). - 34.4 Maintain a written logbook and photographic image record of all animals that are caught in the Nets while observers are present. - 34.5 Record stomach contents of sharks, removal of shark heads and taking samples of shark vertebrae. - 34.6 Liaise with the Shark Scientist regarding collection of fins and other samples. - 34.7 Organise for the collection of sampled material for delivery to relevant end-point. - 34.8 Observe and verify (by initialling the Contractor's log book) the Inspections observed each day against those recorded by the Contractor. - 34.9 Sign the monthly logbook to certify accuracy of the observed Inspections. - 34.10Keep a record of acoustic warning devices (pingers and whale alarms) and any other technology used identifying the number of devices which are operational/not-functioning, and date of battery replacement (including battery type), and provide that advice to the Shark Scientist. - 34.11 Undertake other duties as authorised by the Shark Scientist or Shark Meshing Supervisor - 34.12The Observer is not to carry out any duties that are the contractual responsibility of the SMP Contractor.
+- 34.1 Observe the work involved in the setting, hauling or running of Nets to ensure it is undertaken in accordance with all terms and conditions of the Contract and this Plan. - 34.2 Coordinate and perform the physical collection of biological samples for DNA analysis (or other projects). - 34.3 Identify shark species taken in Net catches (cross-referencing with ID manual). - 34.4 Record the details of any catch (as specified in the electronic data entry form) using the technology specified by the Senior Manager Shark Programs, including appropriate photographs of all animals that are caught in the Nets while observers are present. - 34.5 Record stomach contents of sharks, removal of shark heads and taking samples of shark vertebrae. - 34.6 Liaise with the Senior Manager Shark Programs regarding collection of fins and other samples. - 34.7 Organise for the collection of sampled material for delivery to relevant end-point.

+- 34.8 Observe and verify the Inspections observed each day against those recorded by the Contractor. - 34.9 Keep a record of acoustic warning devices (pingers and whale alarms) and any other technology used identifying the number of devices which are operational/not-functioning, and date of battery replacement (including battery type), and provide that advice to the Senior Manager Shark Programs. - 34.10Undertake other duties as authorised by the Senior Manager Shark Programs - 34.11The Observer is not to carry out any duties that are the contractual responsibility of the SMP Contractor.